yogeshagr/golang/gopl/gopl.md

 ### Structs
-- These two statements declare a struct type called Employee and a variable called dilbert that is an instance of an Empoyee:
+- These two statements declare a struct type called Employee and a variable called dilbert that is an instance of an Employee:
 ```
 type employee struct {
   id int